m202a-winter19-lofi/m202a-winter19-lofi.github.io/overview.md

 layout: page
 title: "Overview"
 ---
-# Welcome!
+Welcome!
 Below is a quick overview of some essentials of the project.
-To begin the report proper, start by checking out the <li><a href="{{ '/abstract' | prepend: site.baseurl | prepend: site.url }}">abstract</a></li>.
+To begin the report proper, start by checking out the <a href="{{ '/abstract' | prepend: site.baseurl | prepend: site.url }}">abstract</a>.

 # Download

 ## Source code

-Android Studio project file
+* Android Studio project file
-"VAT" dataset of songs embedded with valence, arousal, tempo Dataset creation Jupyter notebook
+* "VAT" dataset of songs embedded with valence, arousal, tempo
+* Dataset creation Jupyter notebook
-CNN training and exporting Jupyter notebook
+* CNN training and exporting Jupyter notebook
-App APK
+* App APK

 # Timeline